 The course is tailored towards graduate students and/or practicing engineers working full-time in public and private institutions or consultancy companies.

 After successful completing of this course, students will be capable to:

-- Describe the historical and current real-world applications of damage identification in the civil engineering field, especially in bridges;
+Describe the historical and current real-world applications of damage identification in the bridge field;